Gauge Boundary conditions to mitigate center-of-mass drift in BBH simulations: Modified boundary conditions

 The results obtained so far are specific to equal-mass non-spinning systems.
 In more general cases with non-equal masses and spin precession, the Newtonian measurement of CoM can exhibit circular motion in addition to the linear drift, as indicated by the blue curve in Fig.~\ref{fig:circular}.
 However, in the new gauge boundary condition, Eq.~\eqref{eq:SommerfeldOpGen} or \eqref{eq:SommerfeldOpGenV}, we require the orbit-averaged drift coordinate and drift velocity as $\bm{\mathrm{r}}_{\text{s}}$ and $\dot{\bm{\mathrm{r}}}_{\bm{\text{s}}}$, rather than the quantities associated with the circular motion.
 So we average the CoM coordinate and velocity over that last available orbit during the simulation, and take the averaged quantities $\langle\bm{\mathrm{r}}_{\text{s}}\rangle$ and $\langle\dot{\bm{\mathrm{r}}}_{\bm{\text{s}}}\rangle$ in the boundary condition.
 Here $\langle f\rangle = \frac{\int^t_{t_0}f(t')dt'}{t-t_0}$, where $t_0$ is found by maximizing the dot product $\bm{\mathrm{r}}_{12}(t)\cdot\bm{\mathrm{r}}_{12}(t_0)$ over a time window $[t-3\pi/\Omega,t-\pi/\Omega]$, with $\Omega$ being the orbital angular velocity.

 As an illustration, we take the boundary condition Eq.~\eqref{eq:SommerfeldOpGen} with Eq.~\eqref{eq:Varyr0}.
 We use a system with mass ratio $q=1$ and dimensionless spin parameters $\chi_1=(0.1,0.2,0.3)$ and $\chi_2=(0.2,0.4,0.1)$.
 The initial separation is $29\,M$ and the merger time is around $65000\,M$.
-The resulting trajectory is shown as the green curve in Fig.~\ref{fig:circular} and the overall CoM drifting is shown in Fig.~\ref{fig:precessing}.
+The resulting trajectory is shown as the green curve in Fig.~\ref{fig:circular}, the vectorial displacement of the CoM under the new BC is shown in Fig.~\ref{fig:precessingxyz}, and the overall CoM drifting is shown in Fig.~\ref{fig:precessing}.
 The surge of the CoM velocity near merger is expected and physical: it is the kick due to the asymmetry of the BBH system.
 Testing shows that this approach is effective for mass ratio $q$ up to $8$ and spin $|\chi_{1,2}|$ up to $0.8$.